spree-contrib/spree_shopify_importer/README.md

 ## Getting Started

-We are recommending using sidekiq for background processing with this stack of gems
+We are recommending using sidekiq for background processing with this stack of gems:

 ```ruby
 gem 'sidekiq'